-Cyber security is the activity required to protect an organisation’s computers, networks, programmes and data from unintended or unauthorised access, change or destruction via the internet or other communications systems or technologies.
-Effective cyber security relies on people and management processes, as well as technical controls.
+Cyber security is the activity required to protect an organisation’s data, devices, networks and software from unintended or unauthorised access, change or destruction via the internet or other communications systems or technologies.
+Effective cyber security relies on people and management of processes as well as technical controls.

 - The overall approach to cyber security and risk management